-You will receive up to $200 honorarium, based on attendance.
+You will receive up to a $230 honorarium, based on attendance.

 Please note: The honorarium cannot be paid out if participants attend less than four days of the program.

 HOW TO APPLY

 Questions?
 Our Senior Program Coordinator would be happy to hear from you:

 COVID-19: EYA has policies in place to keep you and your family safe from COVID-19.
 Visit www.eya.ca/covid-19 for full details.